-The dental crown, when cemented into place, fully encases the entire visible portion of a tooth that lies at and above the gum line.
+The dental crown, when bonded into place, fully encases the visible portion of a tooth that lies at and above the gum line.

-A dental crown is done when you still have a root but all the enamel is either fractured or the tooth has had a root canal.
-When a tooth has had a root canal treatment, the blood vessel has been removed from the tooth, the tooth dries out and then you need a crown over it.
-Crowns don’t replace a missing tooth.
-Crowns replace missing enamel and teeth that have been destroyed by decay or breakage.
+A dental crown is fabricated when an appreciable amount of structure has been lost or the tooth has had a root canal.
+When a tooth has had a root canal, the blood vessel has been removed from the tooth drying the inside of the tooth.
+After a root canal a crown is needed to maintain structural integrity.
+Crowns do not replace missing teeth, they replace missing structure that has been destroyed by decay or breakage.